 – Upload your image to the official US photo cropper (no compliance and unsuitable for passport renewal photos).

-How to take a 2×2 photo on an iPhone?
+How to take a passport-size photo from an iPhone?

 1. Take a self-portrait that complies with US passport photo requirements.